Fhatuuu/PCP-Club-Simulation/README.md

 The aim of this project was to correct and extend an existing simulation code of patrons in a club.
 I had to use synchronization methods to ensure that the existing code adhered to synchronization limits and maintain thread safety and liveness.

 ## Class Description
-* ClubSimulation.java: Main class for setting up and starting the simulation.
+* *ClubSimulation.java*: Main class for setting up and starting the simulation.
-* ClubView.java: JPanel class for visualization.
+* *ClubView.java*: JPanel class for visualization.
-* CounterDisplay.java: Class for displaying/updating counters.
+* *CounterDisplay.java*: Class for displaying/updating counters.
-* Clubgoer.java: Class representing each patron as a thread.
+* *Clubgoer.java*: Class representing each patron as a thread.
-* PeopleLocation.java: Class for storing patron locations.
+* *PeopleLocation.java*: Class for storing patron locations.
-* PeopleCounter.java: Class for tracking people inside and outside the club.
+* *PeopleCounter.java*: Class for tracking people inside and outside the club.
-* ClubGrid.java: Class representing the club grid.
+* *ClubGrid.java*: Class representing the club grid.
-* GridBlock.java: Class representing grid blocks.
+* *GridBlock.java*: Class representing grid blocks.

 ### Launch Simulation
 To launch the main simulation follow the following steps:
 1. run "make clean" to remove all existing .class files in you terminal
 2. complile all class by executing "make all" in your terminal
-3. run ClubSimulation.java either from your IDE(preffered) or in the terminal.
+3. run *ClubSimulation.java* either from your IDE(preffered) or in the terminal.
 Note that you can modify the size of the grid and number of patrons to your satisfaction.

 ## Simulation Design